cinemast/interview/README.md

 ## Acceptance Criteria

 - The service must meet all of the above mentioned requirements
-- There is a `README.md` that documents how to build and run the service
+- There is a `README.md` that documents how to build run and use the service
 - The source code builds and runs
 - There are no errors or crashes